Oklahoma does … something?

 “Scanning” means any process pursuant to which any part of the content of an email communication is analyzed, summarized, interpreted or otherwise examined by human action or by the use of software, analytical programs, algorithms or any other method that allows a person or business entity, including the email service provider, to acquire information about the email client which includes personal information about the client such as their name, mailing address, phone number or numbers, other email addresses, financial information or any other information about the email client which can be derived from the scanning of the client’s email communications

 That said, the prohibition is pretty large.
-While the term “scanning” seems to narrow itself to what we might refer to as “Personally Identifiable Information” (or “PII”), it is important to note that this is inclusive language: “acquire information about the email client which includes personal information…” Thus, we should note that the intent here is not just to prohibit “scanning” messages to find PII which might be used by the provider, but rather to prohibit the gathering of ANY data from the message which might be useful for any purpose.
+While the term “scanning” seems to narrow itself to what we might refer to as “Personally Identifiable Information” (or “PII”), it is important to note that this is inclusive language: “acquire information about the email client which includes personal information…” Thus, we should note that the intent here is not just to prohibit “scanning” messages to find PII, which the provider might use, but rather to prohibit gathering ANY data from the message that might be useful for any purpose.

 This is certainly a bill that I’ll be watching this year.